 When either set of muscles become weak, urine can pass when pressure is placed on your bladder.
 You may notice it when you:

 Weakened muscles may be caused by:

 Stress incontinence is the most common type in women.
-Certain things increase your risk:
+Some things increase your risk, such as:

 The main symptom of stress incontinence is leaking urine when you:

 Your health care provider will perform a physical exam.
 This will include: